fsalom/moshimoshi/README.md

 ## ✍️ About
 > Moshi moshi, or もしもし, is a common Japanese phrase that Japanese people use when picking up the phone.
 It's a casual greeting used for friends and family, like a “hello”

 Welcome to the MoshiMoshi Library, the essential toolkit for integrating OAuth2 authentication into your Kotlin applications seamlessly.
-Built on top of the powerful Retrofit HTTP client, this library is designed to simplify the process of adding secure and efficient OAuth2 authentication flows to your mobile or server-side applications.
+Built on top of the powerful Retrofit HTTP client, this library is designed to simplify the process of adding secure and efficient OAuth2 authentication flows to your mobile or server-side applications based on kotlin.

 ## 📦 Installation

+## 🛠️ Features
+- **Easy Integration**: With minimal setup, you can integrate OAuth2 authentication flows into your Kotlin applications, making your development process smoother and faster.
+- **Retrofit Compatibility**: Leveraging Retrofit, one of the most popular HTTP client libraries for Android and JVM, ensures that your network operations are efficient, maintainable, and scalable.
+- **Flexible OAuth2 Support**: Whether you need to implement Authorization Code Grant, Implicit Grant, Resource Owner Password Credentials Grant, or Client Credentials Grant, our library has got you covered.
+- **Secure Token Management**: Automatically handles token refresh and secure storage of access tokens, ensuring that your application communications are always secure.
+- **Customizable**: Designed with flexibility in mind, allowing you to customize the authentication flow to meet your specific requirements without compromising on security.

+## 🤷‍♂️Why use Moshi Moshi Library?
+In the modern application development landscape, securing your application's data and ensuring only authenticated users can access certain resources is paramount.
+OAuth2 provides a robust framework for securing your application's access, and by using the **Moshi Moshi** Library, you're reducing the complexity of implementing these security measures.
+Spend less time worrying about authentication flows and more time focusing on building the features that matter to your users.

 ## 🦾 Core elements
 There are 4 main pieces in this system.
 Each one of them is responsable of their own area.